LIT-Protocol/lit-flags/README.md

 Once configured, the proxy object returned from `getFeatureFlags` is used to check the state of a feature by referring to the flag name, e.g. `const isFeatureXEnabled = Features.FEATURE_X`.
 The proxy object will throw an exception if the flag does not exist.

+## Typescript vs. JS Projects

+The default configuration for this tool assumes you are using a Typescript project.
+It emits a `features.ts` file every time you work with feature flags, which ensures you have type-safe access to your feature.

+If you are working in a plain Javascript project, you can still get type-safe references to your flags!
+Just pass `--jsCompat` to the `lit-flags` editor tool, which will cause it to emit a `features.d.ts` file instead.

 # Examples